alvadub/midi-on-scoops/README.md

 Translate DAW (from GUI-world) to ASCII (to text-world) as "Fast DUB Prototyping" approach.

-## Problem

-I spent lots of time using DAWs just for settings up pet projects, sandboxes, laboratories, etc.
+> I spent lots of time using DAWs just for settings up pet projects, sandboxes, laboratories, etc.
+>

-Just having fun and brainstorming is difficult because I don't have enough instruments for playing music.
+> Just having fun and brainstorming is difficult because I don't have enough instruments for playing music.
+>

-Since technology is a good solution because it's already cheap, I would like to have a "tool" for writing DUB in text format.
+> Since technology is a good solution because it's already cheap, I would like to have a "tool" for writing DUB in text format.

-> MVP: I found several forms of composing MIDI on a modern web browser, so I would like to play DUB while on the BUS right on my phone.

 ## Libraries

-- [MIDI.js](https://galactic.ink/midi-js/) for all the hardcore-stuff on the web-browser.
-- [MIDI.js Soundfonts](https://github.com/gleitz/midi-js-soundfonts) standard sound-fonts free to use (cc).
 - [Scribbletune](https://github.com/walmik/scribbletune) for the rhythm-box, since it's pattern-based and use pure array-values it can be abstracted easily.

-- [soundfont-player](https://github.com/danigb/soundfont-player) as light-weight alternative to MIDI.js (preferred)
-- [WebAudioFont](https://github.com/surikov/webaudiofont) prerendered sound-fonts for usage with MIDI.js*
-- [Awesome Audio Viz](https://github.com/willianjusten/awesome-audio-visualization) a curated stuff for playing around...

-> Web support is not ready yet!
-PR welcome :)
+- [jsmidgen](https://github.com/dingram/jsmidgen) for creating the MIDI data on NodeJS, support for browsers is [already done by scribbletune](https://scribbletune.com/documentation/browser/browser-clip)

-## General syntax proposal
+## Syntax

 Each expression would generate a value or an array of values, sub-expressions are resolved and would produce one or more values, etc.